laravel/nova-docs/3.0/actions/registering-actions.md

 ## Authorizing Actions Per-Resource

-Sometimes it is useful to conditionally show an action based on some state in the resource's underlying model.
+Sometimes it is useful to conditionally display an action based on some state in the resource's underlying model.
 To do this you can retrieve the resource from the request using the `findModelQuery` method found on `NovaRequest`:

 ```php
 /**